sourcegraph/handbook/content/engineering/leadership/index.md

 #### Publicly documented compensation bands

 - Problem: When we were smaller, it was easy to contain consistent compensation across the entire team because there were fewer people to coordinate with.
 Now that we are bigger and have more engineering managers making offers and compensation decisions, we need to have clearly documented compensation bands so we can maintain consistency while federating decision making.
 We want to make this public because it will help candidates understand what they can expect before they even apply.
-This is a better candidate experience and it avoid rare but real situations where a candidate goes through our interview process only to discover that their compensation expectations don't fit into our bands.
+This is a better candidate experience and it avoids rare but real situations where a candidate goes through our interview process only to discover that their compensation expectations don't fit into our bands.
 - Owner: Nick
 - Plan:
   1. Update our benchmark data and set bands to be shared with engineering managers internally to help them make offers and review/adjust compensation for their teams.